tasandy/finalproject/README.md

 scikit-learn

+flask

 To install all these packages, run this line of code in your terminal:

-sudo apt-get install matplotlib, numpy, pandas, scikit-learn
+sudo apt-get install matplotlib, numpy, pandas, scikit-learn, flask

 ### ***Usage***